profissaocloud/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03a-Manage_Azure_Resources_by_Using_the_Azure_Portal.md

 ## Exercise 1

+## Task 0: Start a PowerShell session in Azure Cloud Shell

+In this task, you will open a PowerShell session in Cloud Shell.

+1. In the portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

+1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

+    >**Note**: If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and click **Create storage**.

+1. If prompted, click **Create storage**, and wait until the Azure Cloud Shell pane is displayed.

+1. Ensure **PowerShell** appears in the drop-down menu in the upper-left corner of the Cloud Shell pane.

+1. Close CloudShell to use after in this lab.

 ## Task 1: Create resource groups and deploy resources to resource groups

 In this task, you will use the Azure portal to create resource groups and create a disk in the resource group.